naman14310/Interview_Prep/System Design/Cache & CDN.md

 **Where are CDN caching servers located?**

-CDN caching servers are located in data centers all over the globe in order to be as close to end users accessing the content as fast as possible.
+CDN caching servers are located in data centers all over the globe in order to be as close to end users.

 <br>